-Jason Momoa Admits He’s Obsessed With Lisa Bonet Since He Was Eight: ‘I’m A Full-Fledged Stalker’
+Jason Momoa Admits He’s Been Obsessed With Lisa Bonet Since He Was 8: ‘I’m A Full-Fledged Stalker’

 The actor recalled how they both enjoyed Guinness during their first meeting and the rest, as they say, is history.

 Jason Momoa and Lisa Bonet have been inseparable since 2005.
 The couple has always been assumed to be married after they had their first child in July 2007.
-However, it was previously revealed that they have officially tied the knot last month at their home in Topanga, Los Angeles County.
+However, it was previously revealed that they officially tied the knot last month at their home in Topanga, Los Angeles County.

-The intimate ceremony was attended by Jason and Lisa’s children Lola, 10, and son Nakoa-Wolf, eight.
+The intimate ceremony was attended by Jason and Lisa’s children Lola, 10, and son Nakoa-Wolf, 8.
 Bonet’s daughter with ex-husband Lenny Kravitz, actress Zoe Kravitz, was also in attendance.

 Jason Momoa is set to appear on Justice League as Arthur Curry, a.k.a.
-Aquaman slated to premiere on November 17.
+Aquaman, slated to premiere on November 17.
 He will reprise his role in standalone film Aquaman, scheduled for release on December 21, 2018.

 [Featured Image by Alberto E. Rodriguez/Getty Images]